mohammadReza1993/Cave-Segmentation/README.md

  `python3 test.py`

- The `test.py` file and the `best.py` model should be in the same directory.
+ The `test.py` file and the `best.pt` model should be in the same directory.
  Also, change the image address in the code.

  # Deployment on Jetson Nano
-There are two ways of runnig the YOLO model on Jetson Nano (My suggestion is the first way)
+There are two ways of running the YOLO model on Jetson Nano (My suggestion is the first way)

  You can either use `ultralytics` package or you can manually deploy the model on Jetson Nano.